NuzhatLupin/VirtualQuest-Dashboard/README.md

 5. Interact with the dashboard by inputting queries or code and exploring the results.

 ## Maintainers
-The VirtueQuest Dashboard project is maintained and contributed to by Nusrat Atika, Ellis Dyke, and Nuzhat Zahan.
+The VirtueQuest Dashboard project is maintained and contributed to by Nusrat Atika (natika@umich.edu), Ellis Dyke (adyke@umich.edu), and Nuzhat Zahan (znuzhat@umich.edu).
 They are committed to keeping the project up-to-date and welcoming contributions from the community.

 ## About
 This project showcases the team's proficiency in practical coding applications and innovative problem-solving.
 It serves as a culmination of their efforts for a data science course, demonstrating their skills in developing practical solutions using Python and web technologies.

 ## Support and Feedback
-If you need help with the project or have any feedback, feel free to reach out to the project maintainers by raising an issue on the GitHub repository.
+If you need help with the project or have any feedback, feel free to reach out to the project maintainers through email.

 © 2024 VirtueQuest Dashboard Contributors.
 All rights reserved.